Recursive Descriptions of Polar Codes: Preliminaries

-The recursive GCC structure of polar codes calls for recursive formalization of the algorithms associated with them.
-These algorithms enjoy from a simple and clear description, which may lead to an elegant analysis.
+The recursive GCC structure of polar codes enables recursive formalizations of the algorithms associated with them.
+These algorithms benefit from simple and clear descriptions, which support elegant analysis.
 Furthermore, in some cases it allows reuse of resources and indicates which operations may be done in parallel.
-The recursive encoding algorithm has already been described in Definition \ref{def:constructG2}.
-The recursive decoding algorithms are described in the next section.
+The essence of the recursive encoding algorithm has already been described in Definition \ref{def:constructG2}.
+In Section \ref{sec:RecEnccOfDecAlgor} we formalize these ideas and in addition describe an algorithm for systematic encoding of polar codes.
+Afterwards, we consider the decoding algorithms of polar codes, giving them a recursive formulation in Section \ref{sec:RecDescOfDecAlgor}.